akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 ]
 ```

-After this transformation step, here is how the JSON of the corresponding PIM asset will look like:
+After this transformation step, here is what the JSON of the corresponding PIM asset will look like:

 `PATCH /api/rest/v1/asset-families/model_pictures/assets`
 ```json